-It seems like essential oils are everywhere these days and their popularity is growing like wildfire.
-Eight years ago when I started making soaps I didn't know anyone using essential oils in their daily life.
+It seems like essential oils are everywhere these days, and their popularity is growing like wildfire.
+In 2007, when I started making soaps, I didn't know anyone using essential oils in their daily life.
 In my experience, they were mostly the things of hippies, spa, and the occasional soaper.
-Today I think most of us can think of at least one person who uses essential oils or even sells them.
-As the home use of essential oils increases and people are becoming more interested in natural health in lieu of conventional intervention, we see more information popping up on how to do that.
+Today I think most of us can think of at least one person who uses essential oils or sells them.
+As the home use of essential oils increases and people become more interested in natural health, we see growing information on how to do that.

-My one piece of advice before you even open that bottle of essential oil is to learn everything you can about the product you are about to use.
-Research what it does from multiple reputable sources.
+My one piece of advice before you open that bottle of essential oil is to learn everything you can about the product you are about to use from multiple reputable sources.
 All your information should not come from a single person or a company that makes a profit from the product you're about to purchase from them.

-Now, lets go back to the beginning and find out what is in these little bottles of magic beyond the smell.
+Let's begin and find out what is in these little bottles of magic beyond the smell.

 Characteristics of Essential Oils:

-- Aromatic plants produce essential oils.
+Aromatic plants produce essential oils.
 All essential oils come from a specific part of the plant.
-Lavender buds or the peel of an orange for example, but not all plants produce an essential oil even if they have a scent.
+Lavender buds or the peel of an orange, for example, but not all plants produce an essential oil even if they have a scent.

 Example: blackberries - we may find the smell and taste of a blackberry appealing, but it does not contain volatile oils, and therefore no blackberry essential oil is produced.